-During May 2007, the Town received bond proceeds from a bond issuance from Community Development Administration, an agency in the Division of Development Finance of the Department of Housing and Community Development, a principal department of the government of the State of Maryland (the Administration), in connection with the Local Government Infrastructure Financing Program.
-The general obligation bonds are to be used to finance infrastructure projects undertaken by the Town.
-The bond issuance consists of an aggregate principal amount not to exceed \$7,500,000, for the purpose of street improvements, wastewater collection system improvements, water distribution system improvements, and water treatment system construction (collectively the Project).
-The proceeds of the bonds shall be held and invested by the Administration in its sole discretion and shall be administered and disbursed by the Administration pursuant to a Repayment Agreement.
-Proceeds of the bonds shall be used when and as required to pay Project costs.
+During May 2012, the Town received bond proceeds from a bond issuance from Community Development Administration, an agency in the Division of Development Finance of the Department of Housing and Community Development, a principal department of the government of the State of Maryland (the Administration), in connection with the Local Government Infrastructure Financing Program.
+The general obligation bond is to be used to finance or refinance infrastructure projects undertaken by the Town.
+The bond issuance consists of the principal amount of \$2,555,540, for the purpose of street improvements, or refinancing previously issued debt.
+The proceeds of the bond shall be held and invested by the Administration in its sole discretion and shall be administered and disbursed by the Administration pursuant to a Repayment Agreement.
+Proceeds of the bond shall be used when and as required to pay project costs.